chrisbodger/veincam2019/Administration/meeting-minutes/week-8/Tuesday Week 8 30-04-19.md

 ## Main Discussion
 ### Governance
 * Aim to be better in harmony with what Ben expects and what subteam priorities are.
 * Need to clarify what educational experience/resources we aim to present students with and how we aim to do so.
 While the education/involvement of students is important we are prioritising teacher feedback.
+Must develop questions that we want to be asked as feedback.
 * To consider poster and development on this from last semester.

 ### Software